hygull/sbadmin/README.md

 ## How to run?

-Just follow the below steps to run this project.
 Make sure you have

-+ Python3+ is installed
++ Python3+ installed in your system
-+ **virtualenv** Python package is installed
++ **virtualenv** Python package is installed (will allow to create virtualenv)

+Now, just follow the below steps to run this project.

 + `git clone https://github.com/hygull/sbadmin.git`
 + `cd sbadmin`